NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 ## Contributing an Alternative Implementation

-Contributors who wish to provide an alternative implementation of `c_sw` must do so by issuing a pull request to the `develop` branch from their own forks of this repository.
-Write access to this repository can not be granted for external collaborators.
+Contributors who wish to provide an alternative implementation of `c_sw` can do so by issuing a pull request to the `develop` branch from their own forks of this repository.
+Due to NOAA policty, write access to this repository can not be granted for external collaborators.

-All pull requests for new implementations must include:
+All pull requests for new implementations should include:

-* A build system that functions across platforms and (if applicable) across multiple compilers.
+* A portable build system that functions across platforms and (if applicable) across multiple compilers.
 * Source code that is well written, properly formatted, and documented.
-* A test suite that passes and duplicates the tests that are run in the reference implementation.
+* A test suite that verifies the implementation produces the same results as the reference implementation.
 At present, 11 digits of accuracy are expected.
-* A GitHub Actions configuration to automate the new implementation's test suite.
+* A GitHub Actions continuous integeration configuration to automate the new implementation's test suite (we can help with this if needed).
 * A documentation README.md describing the new implementation, including how to run and test it.

 ## Branch Management

+External collaborators are, of course, free to use the branch management strategy of their choice in their own forks.
+This section applies to branches created in this repository by internal collaborators, but exertnal collaborators are encouraged to adopt a similar approach.

 This repository follows the [GitHub Flow](https://guides.github.com/introduction/flow/) branching model with the following modifications borrowed from